-If our stockholders do not approve the reclassification of our class A and class B common stock into one class at the annual meeting of stockholders on April 25, 2001, then our existing dual class capital structure will continue and may depress the value of the class B common stock that you receive when you settle your purchase contract.
+Our stockholders approved the reclassification of our class A and class B common stock into one class of new common stock at the annual meeting of stockholders on April 25, 2001.
+However, our board of directors has the discretion not to effect the reclassification.
+If that were to occur, then our existing dual class capital structure would continue and might depress the value of the class B common stock that you would receive when you settle your purchase contract.

-The proposed elimination of the dual class capital structure has been approved by our Board of Directors and is subject to approval by majority vote of the outstanding class A and class B shares, with each voting class voting separately.
 With respect to all actions other than the election or removal of directors, holders of class A common stock and class B common stock have equal voting rights.
 With respect to the election or removal of directors only, holders of class A common stock have 80.1% of the total voting power.
 Holders of class B common stock have the remaining 19.9% of the voting power.
 If you hold class B common stock, the value of your securities may be depressed by the disparity in voting power.
 Furthermore, while shares of both our class A and class B common stock currently trade on the NYSE, the Chicago Stock Exchange and the Pacific Exchange, the listing policies of each of these exchanges with respect to corporations with dual class capitalizations may change in the future, and in the future such policies may not allow for the continued listing of both our class A and class B common stock.